square/workflow/docs/glossary.md

 ## ViewEnvironment

-A read-only key/value map passed from the Container View down to its children at update time, similar in spirit to Swift UI `EnvironmentValues` and Jetpack `CompositionLocal`.
+A read-only key/value map passed from a [Container View](#container-view) down to its children at update time, similar in spirit to Swift UI `EnvironmentValues` and Jetpack `CompositionLocal`.
 Like them, the ViewEnvironment is primarily intended to allow parents to offer children hints about the context in which they are being displayed — for example, to allow a child to know if it is a member of a back stack, and so decide whether or not to display a Go Back button.

 The ViewEnvironment also can be used judiciously as a service provider for UI-specific concerns, like image loaders — tread carefully.